Neural network representation of tensor network and chiral states: Abstract

 \section{Abstract}

-We study the representational power of a Boltzmann machine (a type of neural network) in quantum many-body systems.
+We study the representational power of Boltzmann machines (a type of neural network) in quantum many-body systems.
 We prove that any (local) tensor network state has a (local) neural network representation.
 The construction is almost optimal in the sense that the number of parameters in the neural network representation is almost linear in the number of nonzero parameters in the tensor network representation.
 Despite the difficulty of representing (gapped) chiral topological states with local tensor networks, we construct a quasi-local neural network representation for a chiral $p$-wave superconductor.
-This demonstrates the power of Boltzmann machines.
+These results demonstrate the power of Boltzmann machines.